sourcemeta/learnjsonschema.com/content/2020-12/core/dynamicRef.markdown

 {{</learning-more>}}

 {{<common-pitfall>}}
-**Bookending:** The bookending requirement means that when you use a `$dynamicRef`, the JSON Schema processor needs to find a matching `$dynamicAnchor` within the same schema scope to resolve the reference correctly.
-This ensures that the reference doesn't end up being unresolvable due to scope issues.
+**Bookending:** The bookending requirement means that when you use a `$dynamicRef`, the JSON Schema processor needs to find a matching `$dynamicAnchor` within the target schema resource, even if the target is different from the destination schema.
+This ensures that the reference resolves correctly by matching the actual anchor defined in the target schema resource, preventing unresolvable references due to scope issues.
 {{</common-pitfall>}}

 ## Examples